dsccommunity/SqlServerDsc/README.md

   integers from 0 through 100.
 Of the set of replicas which are online and available, the replica that has the highest priority performs the backup.
 Default is 50.
 * **`[Boolean]` BasicAvailabilityGroup** _(Write)_: Specifies the type of availability group is Basic.
-This is only available is SQL Server 2016 and later and is ignored when applied to previous versions. and is ignored when these requirements are not met.
+This is only available is SQL Server 2016 and later and is ignored when applied to previous versions.
 * **`[Boolean]` DatabaseHealthTrigger** _(Write)_: Specifies if the option Database Level Health Detection is enabled.
 This is only available is SQL Server 2016 and later and is ignored when applied to previous versions.